himmAllRight/himmAllRight-source/content/post/sql-intro.md

 ### Tables

-*Note: make sure to first select a DB to work in with `USE dbName;`...*
+*Note: make sure to first select a DB to work with: `USE dbTest;`...*

 #### Show Tables

-To show all of the tables in a database, just use `SHOW TABLES;`.
+To show all of the tables in a database, use `SHOW TABLES;`.
 For example:

 ```SQL
 mysql> SHOW TABLES;